 The advantage of flash disks is that they are small in size (you can put them in your pocket) and they can handle rough usage (do not throw them in water or beat them with hammer, though!).

 If total capacity needed exceeds 16 gigabytes, it is cheaper to buy an external hard drive.
 Although they are very different in capacities and sizes, the most important thing is to make sure that it meets your gigabytes requirements.
-Please be aware that Easeus Todo Backup Free supports drives up to 2 TB (terabytes) in size.

 It does not really matter whether you buy a 2,5" or 3,5" external drive.
 The smaller ones are based on laptop hard drives, meaning that they are smaller and slower, but usually more resistant to falling down.
 You can get the cheapest one, as long as its capacity is sufficient.